gszswork/FNDCD/README.md

 https://drive.google.com/drive/folders/1gvuSeorLAljGZaD7gyWrUA0gyotT_rl6?usp=drive_link
 `

 Download the above datasets.
+Use `mkdir data` to create a new folder and unzip these datasets into the '/data' folder.

  You can retrieve the ids from these 4 datasets.
-In case you're not familar with the datasets, I've uploaded the ids in the '/datasets' folder.
+In case you're not familar with the datasets, I've uploaded the ids in the '/data' folder.

 ## Run